History of Białystok

-Białystok was, from 1945 until 1975, the capital city of the Białystok Voivodeship.
-After the 1975 administrative reorganization of the People's Republic of Poland, the city was the capital of the smaller Białystok Voivodeship which lasted until 1998.

-Since 1999 it has been the capital of the Podlaskie Voivodeship, Republic of Poland.

 Prehistory and protohistory

-Archaeological discoveries show that the first people settled on the territory of the present Bialystok already in the Stone Age.
+Archaeological discoveries show that the first people settled on the territory of the present Białystok already in the Stone Age.
 Tombs of ancient settlers found in the district Pieczurki, Dojlidy and in some other parts of the city.

 In the early Iron Age a mix of Prussians, Yotvingians and population Wielbark culture, after which the remaining kurgan – probably the tombs of the chiefs in the area in the village Rostołty.

 Since then, the Białystok area has been at the crossroads of cultures.
 Trade routes linking the Baltic to the Black Sea favored the development of settlements with Yotvingia-Ruthenian-Polish cultural characteristics.

 Middle Ages

 From surviving documentation we know that around 1437, a representative of the family Raczków, Jakub Tabutowicz with the coat of arms of Łabędź, received from Michael Žygimantaitis son of Sigismund Kęstutaitis, Duke of Lithuania, wilderness areas located along the river called the Biała River.

 Jakub Raczków divided the land between his four sons: Nicholas, John, Wenceslas and Jundziłła.
 Nicholas inherited the estate in 1462 in Bialystok and erected a mansion near the current location of the Branicki Palace.
-After the year 1479 Bialystok took good son Nicholas, Nicholas is also known as Bachelor, because he studied at Cracow Academy.
-He was secretary to King Alexander Jagiello and a member of the Privy Council.
+After the year 1479 Białystok took good son Nicholas, Nicholas is also known as Bachelor, because he studied at Cracow Academy.
+He was secretary to King Alexander Jagiellon and a member of the Privy council.